afalahi/DashboardSeeder/readme.md

 Arguments:
-  iterations           Number of logins/registrations you want the program to run host                 Your IDC hostname without the protocol or path e.g "host.domain.com" journey              The name of your journey.
+  iterations           Number of logins/registrations you want the program to run host                 Your IDC am url e.g "https://host.domain.com/am" journey              The name of your journey.
 Current supported is default Login and Registration

 Options: